azurepolarbear/azurepolarbear.github.io/generative-art/gradient-graphs/index.md

-On fx(hash), you can explore project variations, mint a new variation token, or explore the token variations that have been minted in the past.
+On fx(hash), you can explore project variations, mint a new variation token, or explore the variation tokens that have been minted in the past.